erasmus-without-paper/ewp-specs-api-imobility-tors/README.md

 However, only selected Transcripts of Records should be accessible to the
 caller:

+ * If a ToR has not been approved yet, then it SHOULD NOT be accessible via this API.
+(For details on how ToRs get approved, see history entries described in the XML Schema of [Outgoing Mobilities API](mobilities-api).)

  * If the caller is the sending HEI of the Outgoing Mobility object, then he MUST be allowed access to read the corresponding ToR.